VWS-Python/vws-test-fixtures/README.rst

 ``png_too_large`` is a PNG which has dimensions whcih are too large to be added to a Vuforia database.

+... and more, see the `full documentation <https://vws-test-fixtures.readthedocs.io/en/latest>`__ for details of all fixtures provided.

 Full Documentation
 ------------------